 Work requirements can be more fully understood and aligned to craft skills and availability, enabling higher resource utilization and eliminating costly rework.
 Analysis of work and the use of condition-based monitoring (CBM) can set the stage for process improvements that extend the lifecycle of assets.
 Asset data can flow into capital planning to inform investment strategies.
 In making these changes, the company clearly matures some operational components.

-By doing so, a company can then determine if it worth embracing additional change, such as automating failure identification via machine learning for critical assets, for example.
+By doing so, a company can then determine if it is worth embracing additional change, such as automating failure identification via machine learning for critical assets, for example.
 This could set the stage for implementing predictive maintenance strategies.
 The type of data used, resources involved, and desired improvement might then inform the technique used, from real-time statistical-driven control to predictive cognitive analytics.
 Additional technology requirements also become more apparent, as infrastructure and asset visibility and device connectivity would be fundamental to this improvement.

 The result is enabling technology seen through the lens of a maturing operations, with the organization understanding that not every scenario requires some transformational end state.
 In this scenario, there is no worst-to-best orientation that then prompts ineffective technology comparison shopping.
 Instead, there is only the correct fit based on the desired outcomes.